Get cover to suit your budget and lifestyle.

 - They have different business structures – a not-for-profit is a mutual organisation, while a for-profit is often a corporation with owners and shareholders.

-- Not-for-profit funds generally have lower premiums – because they exist solely to benefit members, they return a higher percentage of funds to their members in the form of cheaper premiums.
+- Not-for-profit funds sometimes have lower premiums.
+Because they exist solely to benefit members, they return a higher percentage of funds to their members in the form of cheaper premiums.
+However, smaller not-for-profit funds may not have the scale to compete with larger funds on price.

 - Not-for-profit funds often have better benefits – because all monies are returned to the fund, any surplus is spent on improving member benefits.